Robert Havlin: Career

 In March 2017, he was banned for six months by France Galop after testing positive for five banned substances at Saint-Cloud the previous autumn.
 The ban was reciprocated by the British governing authority, the BHA.
 Havlin maintained his innocence and went through a series of appeals, at one of which Gosden spoke forcefully on his behalf.
 However, the ruling was not overturned and he had to wait out the end of his suspension in October.
 His seasonal win total of 27 that year was his lowest since 2004 and he estimated that the affair had cost him a six figure sum in legal fees and lost earnings.
 After this setback, he returned in 2018 to secure his best season numerically to date, winning 127 races for £1,346,189 in prize money.
 In 2021, he had a second Royal Ascot winner - Loving Dream in the Ribblesdale Stakes.
+On 27 February 2021, Forest of Dean recorded the biggest victory of his career when, ridden by Robert Havlin, he won the Group 3 Winter Derby over 1 mile 2 furlongs at Lingfield Park for trainer John Gosden and owners Godolphin, defeating Felix by three-quarters of a length.

 He won his first Group 1 race after a 30-year wait in 2022 - the Fillies' Mile at Newmarket on the Gosden-trained Commissioning.
 He had previously won the Rockfel Stakes on her.
 After the win, fellow jockey and close friend Frankie Dettori paid tribute, calling Havlin "a key part of the team" and claiming that most of his success was down to Havlin having prepared most of the best horses in his life.

 In 2023, he topped £1.5 million in prize money for the first time and ended the year 16th in the Jockeys' Championship.
 Among his big winners for the season were Lord North in the Winter Derby and Audience in the Criterion Stakes.
 Then, in May 2024, he added a second Group 1 victory, winning the Lockinge Stakes at Newbury on his stable's second string, Audience.
 To date, he has ridden over 1,200 winners.

 He has been described as a rider with the "rare ability to relax headstrong horses".

 He has two daughters, India and Lucia, with partner Kelly.